-In the information below we have included resources for patents and professionals.
-There are some videos, downloads and links to other sites that you may find helpful for yourself or a patient.
+In the information below we have included resources for patients and professionals.
+There are some videos, downloads and links to other sites that you may find helpful.

 Patients: What is advance care planning?

 Whether you are fit and healthy or if you have an illness that will get worse with time, it can be helpful to think about what your wishes are for the future and at the end of your life.

 From choosing where you might like to be cared for, to arrangements for a family pet, it can give you peace of mind to have thought ahead.
 It can also ease stress for your loved ones, as they’ll know your wishes.

 Even if you’re not approaching the end of your life, you can still plan ahead.
 It could be helpful if there’s a time in the future when you aren’t able to tell people what you want.